$1,000,000 per person

-(1) Emergency transportation to the Hospital where the Insured Person will receive Treatment; and
+a) Emergency air transportation to a suitable airport nearest to the Hospital where the Insured Person will receive Treatment

-Conditions and Restrictions: To be eligible for coverage for Emergency Medical Evacuation benefits the Insured Person must be in compliance with all Terms of this insurance.
+(2) CONDITIONS AND RESTRICTIONS: To be eligible for coverage for Emergency Medical Evacuation benefits, the Insured Person must be in compliance with all Terms of this insurance.
 The Company will provide Emergency Medical Evacuation benefits only when the condition, Illness, Injury or occurrence giving rise to the Emergency Medical Evacuation is covered under the Terms of this insurance.
 The Company will provide Emergency Medical Evacuation benefits only when all of the following conditions and restrictions are met:

-a) Medically Necessary Treatment cannot be provided locally; and
+a) Medically Necessary Treatment cannot be provided locally

-b) transportation by any other means or methods would result in loss of the Insured Person’s life or limb within 24 hours, based upon a reasonable medical certainty; and
+b) transportation by any other means or methods would result in loss of the Insured Person’s life or limb within twenty- four (24) hours, based upon a reasonable medical certainty

-c) Emergency Medical Evacuation is recommended by the attending Physician who certifies to the matters in subparagraphs (a) and (b), above; and
+c) Emergency Medical Evacuation is recommended by the attending Physician who certifies to the matters in subparagraphs (a) and (b), above

-d) Emergency Medical Evacuation is agreed to by the Insured Person or a Relative of the Insured Person; and
+d) Emergency Medical Evacuation is agreed to by the Insured Person or a Relative of the Insured Person

-e) Emergency Medical Evacuation is provided by designated, licensed, qualified, professional emergency personnel acting within the scope of such license, or are approved in advance at Company’s discretion, and all arrangements are coordinated and approved by the Company; and
+e) Emergency Medical Evacuation is provided by designated, licensed, qualified, professional emergency personnel acting within the scope of such license and approved in advance and all arrangements are coordinated by the Company

 f) the condition, Illness, Injury or occurrence giving rise to the need for the Emergency Medical Evacuation:

-i) occurred outside the Insured Person’s Home Country suddenly, Unexpectedly, and spontaneously, and without: (1) advance warning, (2) advance Treatment, diagnosis or recommendation for Treatment by a Physician, or (3) prior manifestation of symptoms or conditions which would have caused a reasonably prudent person to seek medical attention prior to the onset of the Emergency; and
+(i) occurred outside the Insured Person’s Country of Residence suddenly, Unexpectedly, and spontaneously, and without: (1) advance warning, or (2) advance Treatment, diagnosis or recommendation for Treatment by a Physician, or (3) prior manifestation of symptoms or conditions which would have caused a reasonably prudent person to seek medical attention prior to the onset of the Emergency

-(1) the cost of a round-trip economy air ticket for one Relative or friend from the airport nearest to the location of the Relative or friend at the time of the Emergency to the airport serving the area where the Insured Person is Hospitalized as a result of the Emergency or is to be Hospitalized as a result of the Emergency Medical Evacuation (to be determined pursuant to the Terms and the Conditions and Restrictions, below), and return from whichever of such locations is actually selected to the point of the original departure; and
+a) the cost of a round-trip economy commercial airline ticket for one (1) Relative or friend from the airport nearest to the location of the Relative or friend at the time of the Emergency to the airport serving the area where the Insured Person is Hospitalized as a result of the Emergency or is to be Hospitalized as a result of the Emergency Medical Evacuation (to be determined pursuant to the Terms of the CONDITIONS AND RESTRICTIONS, subparagraph below), and return from whichever of such locations is actually selected to the point of the original departure

-(2) Maximum Limit of 15 days for reasonable and necessary travel costs, meals (maximum of $25.00 per day), transportation and accommodation expenses incurred in relation to the Emergency Reunion (but excluding entertainment).
+b) reasonable and necessary travel costs, meals (up to the amount shown in the BENEFIT SUMMARY), transportation and accommodation expenses incurred in relation to the Emergency Reunion (but excluding entertainment).

-a) The allowable period of coverage for the Emergency Reunion shall not exceed fifteen (15) days, including travel days, and all costs and expenses incurred beyond such period of coverage shall be retained for the sole account and responsibility of the Insured Person, Relative, or friend; and
+a) The allowable maximum coverage for the Emergency Reunion shall not exceed fifteen (15) days, including travel days, and all costs and expenses incurred beyond such Period of Coverage shall be retained for the sole account and responsibility of the Insured Person, Relative, or friend

-b) the Emergency Reunion must be due to an Emergency Medical Evacuation covered under the Terms of this insurance; and
+b) the Emergency Reunion must be due to an Emergency Medical Evacuation covered under the Terms of this insurance

-c) the Insured Person must be so seriously ill that the attending Physician deems it necessary and recommends the presence of a Relative or friend at either the location where the Insured Person is being evacuated from or the destination of the evacuation, whichever is considered by the attending Physician and the Company to be the more reasonable; and
+c) the Insured Person must be so seriously ill that the attending Physician deems it necessary and recommends the presence of a Relative or friend at either the location where the Insured Person is being evacuated from or the destination of the Emergency Medical Evacuation, whichever is considered by the attending Physician and the Company to be the more reasonable

-d) all Emergency Reunion travel, transportation and accommodation arrangements and benefits must be coordinated and approved in advance by the Company in order to be eligible for coverage under this insurance; and
+d) all Emergency Reunion travel, transportation and accommodation arrangements and benefits must be approved in advance by the Company in order to be eligible for coverage under this insurance

 e) The Insured Person, Relative and/or friend must submit to the Company upon completion of the Emergency Reunion travel legible and verifiable copies of all paid receipts for the travel and transportation costs and expenses so incurred for which reimbursement is sought.